 Kitchen Scale

-A digital scale for measuring ingredients by weight β far more accurate than cups and spoons, especially in baking.
+A kitchen scale is a digital tool for measuring ingredients by weight (1g precision) β eliminating the 30β50% variability of cups and spoons, especially in baking.

 A kitchen scale is the single most impactful upgrade for consistent cooking and baking results.
 Measuring ingredients by weight instead of volume eliminates the guesswork that causes recipes to fail.
 A "cup of flour" can vary by 30% depending on how you scoop it, but 120g of flour is always 120g of flour.